arbanhossain/blog/README.md

 let posts = [
     {
         "name": "First Post",
-        "link": "first.md"
+        "link": "first"
     },
     {
         "name": "Robots and Future",
-        "link": "robot-future.md"
+        "link": "robot-future"
     },
     ...
     ...
 ]
 ```

+Make sure you dont add the `.md` extension in the link.
+The script automatically adds `.md` at the end.

-All your images should go to the `/images` folder.
-Just type the filename of the image in your markdown file.
+~~All your images should go to the `/images` folder.
+Just type the filename of the image in your markdown file.~~ You need link them manually for now.

 #### Styling